 MHRW International has a few tools for wig making but everything is very expensive

-Alcone company is quite expensive, but surprisingly the lace and canvas heads are relatively cheap so maybe I will order from them.
+Alcone company is quite expensive, but surprisingly the lace and canvas heads are relatively cheap.
 Also the shipping price is not that insane as other US seller’s

 Wig and hairpiece supply: cheap canvas heads, and other stuff for wig making.
-They are based in the US
+They are based in the US.
+They have a cataloge with all their supplies.
+Not everything is up on the site.

 Canvas heads are available at these sites:

 Some supplier from Germany.
-I don’t know them.
 Somebody from Spain showed me them.
 It seems they are reselling Fischback + Miller’s stuff but I’m not sure.